 You select App Activity as a source.

-Another useful option is to build an audience from your top purchasers.
+Another helpful option is to build an audience from your top purchasers.

-And then to create the Lookalike audience starting from this custom one.
+And then, create a Lookalike audience starting from this custom one.

 Here you can leave all the options as they are pre-populated.